CompuTec/computec-docs/docs/wms/user-guide/transactions/goods-issue.md

 Goods Issue documents the company's internal issue of Items or materials.

 :::info
     Some forms' order and availability during a document's creation may vary depending on individual settings.
-Click here to find out more.
+Click [here](../../administrator-guide/custom-configuration/overview.md) to find out more about custom configuration.
 :::

 ---